Georgia, Wisconsin recounts likely will not change Trump election defeat, officials say

 Election officials from both parties, across the United States, have said there is no evidence of vote tampering, and a federal review drew the same conclusion.

-Reporting by Trevor Hunnicutt in Delaware, Jason Lange, Doina Chiacu, John Whitesides and Simon Lewis in Washington; Additional reporting by Daniel Trotta; Writing by Alistair Bell and Andy Sullivan; Editing by Ross Colvin, Howard Goller and Peter Cooney
+Additional reporting by Trevor Hunnicutt and Tom Hals in Delaware, Jason Lange, Doina Chiacu, John Whitesides and Simon Lewis in Washington; Jan Wolfe in Boston; Writing by Andy Sullivan and Alistair Bell; Editing by Ross Colvin, Howard Goller and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.